IanShepard/VisitorCollectionTool/Documentation/Development.md

 ## Launching the application

-Run xampp-control.exe in C:\xampp.
+Step 1) Run xampp-control.exe in C:\xampp.
 Once running, click the start button for Apache and click the start button for the MySQL server.
+The server is now running and can be accessed through localhost.

 ![](https://github.com/IanShepard/VisitorCollectionTool/blob/master/Auxiliary%20Files/images/documentation/xampp_start.jpg)

-The server is now running and can be accessed through localhost.

-To launch the webapp simply input localhost to the URL bar in your preferred internet browser.
+Step 2) To launch the webapp simply input localhost to the URL bar in your preferred internet browser.

 For username and password for the application access email mdnessel@bsu.edu for the proper credentials.